superdurszlak/superdurszlak.github.io/_posts/2024-09-07-cloud-transformation-misconceptions.md

 {% endcapture %}
 {% include case-study-insight.html content=legacy_infrastructure_insight %}

-## Well-known problems call for in-house solutions
+## Misconception 3: Well-known problems call for in-house solutions

 {% capture in_house_bias %}
 It cannot be denied that Vanilla Solutions proved innovative in its own field, contributing to or even establishing standards and protocols to be followed by others.
 For its Cloud Transformation, however, despite not having even remotely as extensive experience as with their core business areas, Vanilla Solutions decided to establish its own, custom protocols for communication and cloud standards - long before gaining any substantial experience in the field.
 Moreover, the standards and protocols were mostly established by subject matter experts in its core areas of expertise, rather than in cloud computing.
-As a result, in one case an assembly of Software Architects loosely defined a communication protocol for cloud applications and Internet of Things, and while in principle it somewhat resembled Protocol Buffers, it was naturally unsupported by any cloud-based software, frameworks or infrastructure components in existence, and came with challenges already addressed by well-established protocols a long time ago, and the feedback loop for addressing challenges was not well established due to top-down decision making.
+As a result, in one case an assembly of Software Architects loosely defined a communication protocol for cloud applications and Internet of Things, and while in principle it was similar to a certain, industry-standard counterpart, it was naturally unsupported by any cloud-based software, frameworks or infrastructure components in existence, and came with challenges already addressed by well-established protocols a long time ago, and the feedback loop for addressing challenges was not well established due to top-down decision making.
 {% endcapture %}
 {% include case-study-context.html content=in_house_bias %}